Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 For [=DRM systems=] initialized by supplying `pssh` boxes [[!MPEGCENC]], the `cenc:pssh` element SHOULD be present under the `ContentProtection` descriptor if the value is known at MPD authoring time.
 The base64 encoded contents of the element SHALL be equivalent to a complete `pssh` box including its length and header fields.
 See also [[#CPS-cmaf]].

 [=DRM systems=] generally use the concept of license requests as the mechanism for obtaining [=content keys=] and associated usage constraints (see [[#CPS-license-request-workflow]]).
-For [=DRM systems=] that use this concept, one or more `dashif:laurl` elements SHOULD be present under the `ContentProtection` descriptor, with the value of the element being the default URL to send license requests to.
+For [=DRM systems=] that use this concept, one or more `dashif:laurl` elements SHOULD be present under the `ContentProtection` descriptor, with the value of the element being the URL to send license requests to.
 This URL MAY contain [[#CPS-lr-model-contentid|content identifiers]].

 Multiple mechanisms have historically been used to provide the license server URL in the MPD (e.g. embedding in the `cenc:pssh` data or passing by deprecated DRM system specific DASH-IF `Laurl` elements).
 A DASH client SHALL prefer `dashif:laurl` if multiple data sources for the URL are present in the MPD.

 For [=DRM systems=] that require proof of authorization to be attached to the license request in a manner conforming to [[#CPS-lr-model]], one or more `dashif:authzurl` elements SHOULD be present under the `ContentProtection` descriptor, containing the default URL to send authorization requests to (see [[#CPS-license-request-workflow]]).

-Multiple `dashif:laurl` or `dashif:authzurl` elements define sets of equivalent alternatives for the DASH client to choose from.
+Multiple `dashif:laurl` or `dashif:authzurl` elements under the same `ContentProtection` descriptor define sets of equivalent alternatives for the DASH client to choose from.
 A DASH client SHOULD select a random item from the set every time the value of such an element is used.

 Issue: The above paragraph on URL handling should be generalized to all sets of alternative URLs but there does not seem to be a suitable chapter in v4.3 If such a chapter is created in v5, we could replace the above paragraph with a reference to the general URL handling guidelines.